-One of the things that I wanted to start in the new year were better money habits.
+One of the things that many folks want to start in the new year is better money habits.
 I’m pretty good about my saving, and fairly responsible in my spending.
 But I’ll be honest, I spend when I most definitely don’t need to.
-There’s currently three packages on my dining room table of things I do not need.
-I fall weak to a sale deal that probably arrived in my inbox.
-Plus as someone who is self employed, planning for retirement is a very real and scary thing.
-So as many of you all probably have “save more money” or “spend less money” on your New Years resolutions list I wanted to share some tips and apps that I use to keep me in check.
+There are currently three packages on my kitchen room table of things I do not need.
+I fall weak to a sale deal that probably arrived in my inbox that was too tempting not to pass up.
+Plus as someone who is self-employed, planning for retirement is a very real and scary thing.
+So as many of you all probably have “save more money” or “spend less money” on your New Year resolutions list I wanted to share some tips and apps that I use to keep me in check.

 My Favorite Money Saving Tips